artefactual/archivematica-docs/getting-started/overview/technical.rst

 The primary function of Archivematica is to process digital transfers (accessioned digital objects), turn them into SIPs, apply format policies, and create high-quality, repository-independent Archival Information Packages (AIP) using `METS`_, `PREMIS`_, and `Bagit`_.
-Archivematica is bundled with `AtoM`_ but is designed to upload Dissemination Information Packages (DIP), containing descriptive metadata and web-ready access copies, to any access system (e.g.
+Archivematica can be bundled with `AtoM`_ but is designed to upload Dissemination Information Packages (DIP), containing descriptive metadata and web-ready access copies, to any access system (e.g.
-Dspace, ContentDM, etc.).
+DSpace, ContentDM, etc.).

 .. _technical-install:

 Single install
 --------------

-Using the latest in virtualization technology, each release of the Archivematica system packages a customized Xubuntu environment as a `virtual appliance`_, making it possible to run on top of any consumer-grade hardware and operating system.
-This means the entire suite of digital preservation tools is now available from one simple installation.
-Archivematica can also be installed directly on dedicated hardware via its own Ubuntu repository.
-Its client/server processing architecture allows it to be deployed in multi-node, distributed processing configurations to support large-scale, resource-intensive production environments.
+Archivematica can be installed on one or many Linux-based operating systems, on a Virtual Machine or on dedicated hardware.
+The entire suite of digital preservation tools is available from one single installation.
+Archivematica's client/server processing architecture allows it to be deployed in multi-node, distributed processing configurations to support large-scale, resource-intensive production environments.

+For more information, see :ref:`Installing Archivematica <installation>`.

 :ref:`Back to the top <technical-arch>`